bakame-php/http-structured-fields/README.md

 The `OrderedList` and the `InnerList` classes are list of members as such they expose

-- the `keyExists` method, to verify the existence of a specific index;
+- the `indexExists` method, to verify the existence of a specific index;
 - the `push` method expect a list of data type to append to it;
 - the `unshift` method expect a list of data type to prepend to it;
 - the `insert` method expect a list of data type to prepend to insert at a specific index;